bobclarke/christmas-project-2017/README.md

 ```
 * You can now test each service in a browser by hitting any minion's public IP on either port 31001, 31002 or 31003
 * You'll notice that the service on port 31001 returns ```{"colour": "blue"}```, the one of port 31002 returns ```{"colour": "green"}``` and the one on port 31003 returns ```{"colour": "red"}```
+* Nothing amazing right now, i.e you've got three minions each running an instance of the red, green and blue app.
+However, the cool stuff happens when you reduce the instances of a app but are still able to hit it on any node.
+This is because we're fronting our app with a service.